Connect to Azure Data Explorer using Apache Spark for Azure Synapse Analytics

 Before you can interact with the linked service from a notebook, it must be published to the Workspace.
 Click Publish in the toolbar, review the pending changes and click OK.

-In the current release, the database objects are populated based on your Azure AD account permissions on the Azure Data Explorer databases.
+In the current release, the database objects are populated based on your Microsoft Entra account permissions on the Azure Data Explorer databases.
 When you run the Apache Spark notebooks or integration jobs, the credential in the link service will be used (for example, service principal).

 Quickly interact with code-generated actions